 Asset URLs in Wistia take this form:

-.bin, add a slash, and append whatever filename and extension you like -– you’ll still
+.bin, add a slash, and append whatever filename and extension you like -– you’ll still get the underlying video asset.

 .m3u8, and add the query parameter